SpacemanPete/verne-fluid-type/README.md

   * left
   * right

-This project is a very early state with the goal to get to a stable production-ready package around mid December 2018.
-Follow the repo for updates!
+This project is a very early state with the goal to get to a stable production-ready package around mid December 2018, so this is not recommended for use in production yet as the core API is under fast & heavy development.
+Follow the repo for udpates!

+TODO: Add examples of usage out of the box

+TODO: Add examples of overiding defaults